madelsberger/kihunter/README.md

   (assuming anyone guesses correctly); but once all locations are claimed, guessing is automatically closed.

+* **match** (default 'exact') : By default, only players who guess the exact location can win.
+If you set *match* to `closest`, then the closest guess(es) win instead.  e.g. if the key is found at 3, but nobody guessed 3, then 2 and 4 are considered as winning guesses; and if nobody guessed 2, 3, or 4, then 1 and 5 are considered; then 6; then 7; etc.
+  When *multiguess* is true, points are still awarded in order of guess - so if 2 and 4 were guessed, whichever was guessed first gets 1st-place points, etc.  When *multiguess* is false, the first "equally correct" guess wins.

 * **points** (default `7, 3, 1`) : In *multiguess* mode, this determines the
   points awarded for each correct guess.
 The first correct guess is awarded points equal to the first value, and so on.
 If there are more correct